 Using our experience of R&D Tax Credits – spanning almost a decade – we’ve compiled our top 10 insider tips and tricks to help your company maximise your claim and avoid a dreaded HMRC enquiry.

 Before tackling your claim, you need to work out how big you are.
-Under R&D tax law, HMRC says a large company is one with:
+Under R&D tax law, HMRC says a large company is one with either:

 - More than 500 employees

-- An annual turnover over €100 million AND/OR a balance sheet over €86 million
+- Or an annual turnover of over €100 million and a balance sheet worth over €86 million